 “I’m afraid I’ve no clue what you’re talking about.”

 Seven blue projections blinked into reality around the front of her throne.
-Men and women in clothing similar to Ganyu’s and ages ranging at least a decade past their younthful Monarch.
+Men and women in various robes and coats, all of whom looked to be within the same age group as her, if not a somewhat older.
 They each appeared with a slight bow, their right fist held over their heart.